rubymotion-community/BubbleWrap/README.md

 require 'bubble-wrap'
 ```

-**If you are requiring bubble-wrap for OS X, use Bundler and specify version 1.3.0.osx**:
+**If you are requiring bubble-wrap for RubyMotion 2.0 (iOS or OS X), use Bundler and specify version 1.3.0.osx**:

 ```ruby
 gem "bubble-wrap", "~> 1.3.0.osx"